xdevplatform/compliant-client/README.md

 1) Create a Compliance Job.
 2) Once Job is created, upload a set of Twitter Tweet IDs or User IDs to check for Compliance events related to them.
 3) Request the status of a Job.
 Determine if a Job was created, whether it is in progress or completed.
 4) Request the status of all "active" Jobs.
 Only one Job at a time can be running, and uploading an ID file triggers the start of procoessing.
 5) Once a Job has the status of 'completed', download the results that indicate which Tweets have been deleted, which User accounts have updates, or some other Compliance event such as geo-scrubbing.

 ### Example client

 There is also a more elaborate example 'compliant-client' script that helps manage Compliance Jobs and their lifecycles.

-The 'apps/compliant-client.py' script lets you provide all that is needed in one "all" command.
+For example, the 'apps/compliant-client.py' script enables you to manage Jobs by name and not just ID.
+More interestingly, this client code lets you provide all that is needed in one "all" command.
 The script creates a new Job, uploads a specified User ID or Tweet ID file, checks on the Job status every 30 seconds, then downloads the results when the Job completes.

 When making an 'all' command, you need to specify the Job type, a Job name, the path to the IDs file for uploading, and the path to file where you want the results written.
 The Batch Compliance endpoints support two types of Compliance requests, one for Tweet Compliance events, and one for User Compliance events.

-Here is an example command-line for uploading a Tweet ID file, monitoring a Job's progress, and writing the downloaded results to a local file:
+Here is an example command-line for creating a Job, uploading a Tweet ID file, monitoring a Job's progress, and writing the downloaded results to a local file:

 ```bash
 $python apps/compliant-client.py --all --type tweets --name "Checking Tweets" --ids-file "../inbox/tweet_ids.txt" --results-file "../outbox/tweet_results.json"